mjhea0/flaskr-tdd/README.md

 db.session.commit()
 ```

 This file will be used to create our new database.
-Go ahead and delete the old one along with the "schema.sql" file.
+Go ahead and delete the old .db along with the "schema.sql" file.
 Next add a "models.py" file:

 ```python
 from app import db